ChristianPeters/ruby-style-guide/README.md

     ```

 * Avoid multiline ?: (the ternary operator), use `if/unless` instead.
-* Favor modifier `if/unless` usage when you have a single-line
+* Favor modifier `if/unless` usage when you have a single-line body.
-  body.
-Another good alternative is the usage of control flow `and/or`.

     ```Ruby
     # bad